Bhale Bullodu: Plot

-The film begins at a central jail where Jayanti is convicted of life for slaying her lover Krishna Mohan Rao.
+The film begins at a central jail where a convict, Jayanti, is on life for slaying her lover, Krishna Mohan Rao.
 Following, she gives birth to baby boy Chinna in prison and names sentry Shantamma as his guardian.
-Plus, she needs to safeguard him from her malevolent maternal uncle Papa Rao & his son Hari who beset her for the property.
-Besides, Krishna is a chronic bachelor and misogynist owing to the past of his elder sibling no other than Krishna Mohan Rao.
-Radha, a fine girl admires his attitude and falls for him, on behalf of his turndown.
+Plus, she needs to safeguard him from her malevolent maternal uncle Papa Rao & his son Hari, who beset her for the property.
+Besides, Krishna is a chronic bachelor and misogynist owing to the past of his elder sibling, no other than Krishna Mohan Rao.
+Radha, a fine girl, admires his attitude and falls for him on behalf of his turndown.

-Presently, Chinna is 10 years old, ahead Shantamma is aging and her health deteriorates.
+Presently, Chinna is ten years old, Shantamma is aging, and her health is deteriorating.
 Hence, Jayanti asks Shantamma to do one thing when she presents Krishna as his father before Chinna by facing away.
-Therefrom, he pursues him as white on rice and Krishna whacks to dispose of him but fails.
+From there, he pursues him as white on rice, Krishna whacks to dispose of him but fails.
 At length, he admits him to an orphanage.
-Meanwhile, as Radha's irk rises day by day Krishna takes her to the task.
-As a result, she attempts suicide when Krishna reciprocates realizing her true adoration.
-During the time of their wedding, Chinna lands with all pieces of evidence and verifies Krishna as his father.
-Now Krishna is legally enforced to take care of Chinna which bedevils him and creates a rift in his marital life.
+Meanwhile, as Radha's irk rises daily, Krishna takes her to the task.
+As a result, she attempts suicide when Krishna reciprocates, realizing her true adoration.
+During their wedding, Chinna lands with all the evidence and verifies Krishna as his father.
+Krishna must care for Chinna legally, which bedevils him and creates a rift in his marital life.
 Thus, vexed Krishna dumps Chinna far away in a forest but later discerns his error.

 In the interim, Chinna spots Papa Rao & Hari slaughtering a person in the forest, takes the heels, and they behind him.
-Anyhow, Krishna retrieves Chinna and eventually, dotes on him.
-Afterward, Krishna traces the Shantamma who is lying in an ailing position.
+Anyhow, Krishna retrieves Chinna and eventually dotes on him.
+Afterward, Krishna traces the Shantamma lying in an ailing position.
 Before leaving her breath, she divulges that Chinna is not his son but fails to proclaim the actuality.
 Listening to it, Radha recognizes her husband's integrity.
-Whereas, Chinna regrets and silently quits the house.
-Perturbed Krishna announces a paper advertisement to find the whereabouts of Chinna.
+Whereas Chinna regrets and silently quits the house.
+Perturbed, Krishna announces a paper advertisement to find Chinna's whereabouts.
 Viewing it, Jayanti absconds from the prison to rescue her son.
-Moreover, Papa Rao discovers that Jayanti's son and the kid who witnessed to their crime are the same and ploys to eliminate him.
-Soon, Krishna & Jayanti approaches Chinna when she states he is the progeny of his brother.
-Indeed, Papa Rao is the true killer that murdered Krishna Mohana Rao and incriminated Jayanti.
-Being cognizant of it, Krishna conveys his apology to Jayanti and accepts her as his sister-in-law.
-Consequently, Papa Rao & Hari attacks them and a brawl erupts.
+Moreover, Papa Rao discovers that Jayanti's son and the kid who witnessed their crime are the same and ploys to eliminate him.
+Soon, Krishna & Jayanti approaches Chinna when she states he is his brother's progeny.
+Indeed, Papa Rao is the true killer who murdered Krishna Mohana Rao and incriminated Jayanti.
+Being conscious of it, Krishna apologizes to Jayanti and accepts her as his sister-in-law.
+Consequently, Papa Rao & Hari attacks them, and a brawl erupts.
 At last, Krishna ceases the virulent, but tragically, Jayanti sacrifices her life while guarding Chinna.
-Finally, the movie ends on a happy note with Krishna & Radha fostering Chinna.
+Finally, the movie ends happily, with Krishna & Radha fostering Chinna.